 - Center for Women and Enterprise: $50,000 to determine the educational, professional development, and back-office services necessary for early MWBEs to thrive in the climate-critical building sector.

-- The Compost Collaborative: $50,000 to explore expanding Compost Collaborative employee ownership to spin-off business model targeting BIPOC/female returning citizens as a template for other women returning from prison.
-The Compost Collaborative will also explore connecting with other state programs to allow more women ex-offenders to use and participate in this business model.
+- The Compost Co-operative: $50,000 to explore expanding Compost Co-operative employee ownership to spin-off business model targeting BIPOC/female returning citizens as a template for other women returning from prison.
+The Compost Co-operative will also explore connecting with other state programs to allow more formerly-incarcerated women to use and participate in this business model.

 - Northeast Sustainable Energy Association (NESEA): $50,000 to explore how to provide MWBEs with access to the NESEA Green Building community and its resources and connections.
 In particular, NESEA will define how MWBE participation in NESEA's peer business groups might become part of other implementation grants to other grantees or other models for NESEA to support MWBEs.